robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 [:4:] Next, we have an `@IBOutlet` via which we will inject the text field into the controller.

 [:5:] Finally, we have an `@IBAction` that lets us react to a click on the `Remember Name` button.
-We do some sanity checking on the contents of the text field, e.g. if the users has entered anything at all.
+We do some sanity checking on the contents of the text field, e.g. if the user has entered anything at all.
 If that check passes, we store the name in our "model" and reset the text field contents.

 > NOTE: The constructors of view controllers instantiated via storyboards are currently not called.
 To initialize your controllers, override the `viewDidLoad()` method and perform any setup there.
 You can follow the progress on this issue on the [issue tracker](https://github.com/robovm/robovm/issues/894).